matlock-raft-event/raft-event-app/README.md

 | `chore`    | Changes to build process, package manager, or other maintenance tasks are being made               |
 | `perf`     | Performance improvements are being made                                                            |

+## GitHub Actions

+**For now**, the site is built and deployed on https://matlock-raft-event.github.io/raft-event-app/ every time there is a push to the `main` branch.

+This can eventually be moved to https://matlockraftevent.co.uk.

 ## ESLint

 [ESLint](https://eslint.org) statically analyzes your code to quickly find problems.
 Many problems ESLint finds can be